Divyanshasharma17/FileOrganizer/README.md

-📂 Smart File Organizer (Django Web App)
+📂 Smart File Organizer (Django Web App):-

 Smart File Organizer is a Django-based web application that allows users to upload multiple files and automatically organizes them into categories like Images, Documents, Videos, and Others.
 The application also detects and removes duplicate files using hashing, making file management efficient and clean.